Chargebackhit API Reference

 Array of objects

-Detailed information about a specific alert.
+Contains detailed information about a specific alert.

 Response samples